John Johns

 John Johns (July 10, 1796 – April 5, 1876) was the fourth Episcopal bishop of Virginia.
-He led his diocese into secession and during the American Civil War and later tried to heal it through the Reconstruction Era.
+He led his diocese into secession during the American Civil War and later tried to heal it through the Reconstruction Era.
 Johns also served as President of the College of William and Mary in Williamsburg before that war, and led and taught at the Virginia Theological Seminary in Alexandria after the war.

 Biography

 Early life and education

 Born into a prominent political family in New Castle, Delaware, in 1796, John Johns was the son of Chief Justice Kensey Johns.
 His mother, Ann Van Dyke, was the daughter of Governor Nicholas Van Dyke of Delaware.
 However, young John Johns was raised at the family's estate in Maryland, the Cliffs in Calvert County, established by his emigrant Quaker ancestor in 1660.

 In 1815, Johns graduated from Princeton College in New Jersey and from Princeton Theological Seminary in 1819.
 On November 20, 1820, he married the first of his three wives, Julianna Jackson, also of Calvert County, and who moved west with her new husband to Frederick County.